bpetrikovics/teamspeak3-music-control/README.md

     }

 You can notice that this is also the way I restrict the access to the bot, by a htpasswd file via nginx (as the bot does not offer any authentication out of the box yet).
+It's a good idea not to have it open to the public.

+Do use a properly setup firewall that only allows incoming connections to the ports you absolutely need.
+Block access to teamspeak API port, x11vnc, mopidy, X itself.

+Do use a separate UNIX account to run the bot processes and take measures to lock it down (only access it via sudo for example, don't use it for anything else).

+Possibly use "usermatch" iptables rules to further limit the account.

+## Finally...

 You're done.
 Now you can: